 The ECS is composed of endocannabinoids (cannabinoids naturally produced in the body such as anandamide and 2-AG), enzymes that synthesize and degrade the cannabinoids, and cannabinoid receptors (primarily CB1 and CB2) found in the central and peripheral nervous systems.

-From the central nervous system to the musculoskeletal system, we have more cannabinoid receptors that are multifunctional regulators in the human body than any other system.
+From the nervous system to the musculoskeletal system, we have more cannabinoid receptors that are multifunctional regulators in the human body than any other system.
+Receptors send critical information to organs, cells, and the central nervous system and are vital to maintaining optimal health.
 There is no other plant, adaptogen, herb, or any other phytocompound that serves the multiple functions phytocannabinoids serve in the human body.
-Research has shown that introducing external phytocannabinoids could be useful to support a variety of health issues.
+Research has shown that introducing external phytocannabinoids like the many naturally occurring in hemp plants could be useful to support a variety of health issues.

 Researchers have found that exercise increases the sensitivity of cannabinoid receptors in the part of the brain that activates pleasure.
 The “runner’s high” that used to be solely attributed to the release of endorphins is actually linked to the ECS.
 The more we exercise the more the ECS is stimulated to release hormones that create a sense of bliss.